Engin-Boot/capture-behavior-of-a-visit-counter-VinayBhutange/needs-tech.md

   When : System fails

-  Then : The value of counter is changed in the server.
+  Then : System changes the value of counter in the server .

 Scenario: Reconcile counts if the sensor is offline for a while